opiter09/Entities-Editor/README.md

 you've finished editing).
 The only small tricky thing to watch out for is that both when first unpacking a ROM, and when rebuilding it, you will at one point see a dark grey, empty window.
 You must close this out to complete the process.

+Finally, please note that if you choose to run this via python CL instead of the exe, the editor uses a much smaller font than normal for some strange reason.